sandevi/q_gauss/README.md

 ### cmom: cell array containing first four moments of the returns for all delays.
 It is an n x 4 matrix, n = no. of delays
 ### [columns) = [ mean std. devn, skew, kurtosis]

-### parm: cell array containing the Tsallis parameters  for all delays. n x m matrix, n = no. of delays,  m = delay value + no. of parameters.
+### qparm: cell array containing the Tsallis parameters  for all delays. n x m matrix, n = no. of delays,  m = delay value + no. of parameters.
 ### qparm (columns) = [delay  q beta mu ]

 ### fisher_err: cell array of theoretical and measured fisher errors in the Tsallis parameter estimates